Highway Sweeping -- Pitfalls and Safeguards

 In the United States and around the world clean, unpolluted, water is increasingly being seen as the most precious resource on the planet.
 It is also being depleted rapidly.

-If you're not familiar with the porous pavement concept, or would like a refresher, it is suggested that you start by viewing a brief porous asphalt demonstration video of the process, along with a comparison to traditional pavement, check out the 7-minute YouTube video by contractor Gray & Sons, that is embedded below.
+If you're not familiar with the pass-through pavement concept, or would like a refresher, it is suggested that you start by viewing a brief porous asphalt demonstration video of the process, along with a comparison to traditional pavement, check out the 7-minute YouTube video by contractor Gray & Sons, that is embedded below.

 One of the difficulties with porous pavement is ensuring that the pores do not get clogged and, thus, impede the flow of water to the subsurface.
 That's where sweeping comes in.
 Not only is it important to sweep the pavement frequently, but the sweeping must be done utilizing best practices for porous pavement.